Non-universality of halo profiles and implications for dark matter experiments: Effects of profile scatter on dark matter annihilation

 \subsection{Cosmological $\gamma$-ray background}

 We now consider the contribution of the scatter in densities to the cosmological $\gamma$-ray background: the annihilation flux integrated over all halos at all masses and redshifts.
 We are interested in the effects of the non-universality of profiles to the expected gamma-ray background.
+In \S~\ref{subsec:density}, we showed for cluster halos that the distribution in halo concentrations fully describes the distribution in halo densities (at small radii).
+This enables an accurate estimate of the distribution in dark matter annihilation luminosities (see \S~\ref{subsec:fluxmass}).
+In order to estimate the dark matter annihilation background, we assume that this holds for halos of all masses at all redshifts.

 We compute the gamma-ray background as